aleshaleksey/fansys23/10-conditions-types.md

 #### Grappled
 A grappled character has a movement speed of 0ft.
+- A grappled character that is in full concealment is considered to have only 3/4 concealment vs the grappling creature.

 #### Inaudible
 A silent character makes no sound.
 It can neither make sounds willingly or unwillingly